danbz/aesthetic-programming/source/8-Que(e)ryData/Readme.md

   }
  }
 ```
-The logic in the `draw()` function then is simply tried to draw the grey painting frame and load the image.
+The logic in the `draw()` function then is simply tried to draw the grey outter frame and load the image.
 But once the image is successfully loaded, it will then start analyzing the image pixel by using the syntax `loadPixels()`, picking the random pixel and getting the corresponding pixel's x and y coordinates.
-From this selected pixel we can also get the rgb color values to further draw the line.
+From this selected pixel we can also get the rgb color values through `pixels[]` to further draw the line.

 This section with the pixel and color elements is to show how a computer processes and stores an image as a piece of data which is fundamentally different from how humans see and perceive it.
 It is also a way to demonstrate how an image object is being translated into numbers for computation, which is somewhat similar to the example of face tracking in Chapter 4 (Data Capture) in which a pixel can be clearly located at a scale beyond human perception.
 These machine ways of seeing may help to understand more contemporary applications like tracking technology and even computer vision that employs machine learning techniques in which images are regarded as training data.